flybywiresim/docs/docs/simbridge/troubleshooting.md

 # Troubleshooting
 ## Main Window
-By default Simbridge's main window starts hidden to the systems tray, to view it select `Show/Hide` on the systems tray icon.
+By default SimBridge's main window starts hidden to the systems tray, to view it select `Show/Hide` on the systems tray icon.
 ![main window](assets/simbridge/simbridge_window.png){loading=lazy}

-The main window running Simbridge displays the servers log file information and provides important information about the started services, the necessary urls and ip addresses.
+The main window running SimBridge displays the servers log file information and provides important information about the started services, the necessary urls and ip addresses.

 !!! info "Note"
     This window does not need to remain open and can be re-hidden using the system's tray icon.

 !!! warning "Notice"
-    If the main window is closed (via the (X) button), Simbridge will be closed entirely and will need to be [restarted](autostart.md#manual-start)
+    If the main window is closed (via the (X) button), SimBridge will be closed entirely and will need to be [restarted](autostart.md#manual-start)

 ## Network Configuration